 Prepping to Live Full-Time in an RV over the Winter

-One of the most amazing parts of RV Living its overall flexibility.
-Some RVers are weekend warriors, while some travel for long trips, and others live in their RVs full time.
 Most RVers prefer to travel with the seasons, sticking to mild temperatures to ensure they don’t encounter extreme weather, especially considering that RVing in the winter is no easy feat.
 Most RVs are not well-insulated, and water pipes can freeze and cause damage once the temperatures drop too low.
-However, whether you choose to RV in a cold climate or get stranded at some point, it’s important to know how to prepare yourself and your RV.
-Get cozy as Harvest Hosts covers all the ways to prepare your RV for a deep freeze.
-Be sure you:

-• Keep Your RV Stationary
+1. Keep Your RV Stationary

-• Protect Exposed RV Parts
+2. Protect Exposed RV Parts

-• Keep Your Water Supply Safe
+3. Keep Your Water Supply Safe

-• Get a Proper Indoor Heat Source
+4. Get a Proper Indoor Heat Source

-• Follow Safe Driving Practices for the Winter
+5. Follow Safe Driving Practices for the Winter

-• Plug in to Electric When Possible
+6. Plug in to Electric When Possible

-• Plan Ahead
+7. Plan Ahead

 atarin-michaeli-HLaMw1IQScM-unsplash.jpg

-Stationary
+1. Stay Stationary

-Keeping your RV stationary during a hard freeze is a different experience than actively traveling during one.
+Keeping your RV stationary during a hard freeze is a better experience than actively traveling during one.
 While stationary, you will most likely have access to hookups and will have significantly more ways to prepare your RV.
 Planning ahead for freezing temperatures in your stationary RV is non-negotiable!

-Protecting Exposed Parts
+2. Protecting Exposed Parts

 RVs are built to be as compact as possible.
 This can mean that many parts are located outside, in storage bays, or under the RV.
 Regardless, these areas need to be protected from the elements in the event of a hard freeze.
 A best practice is to utilize several of these methods in conjunction with one another for best results.